Yasi92/Happy-Pet/README.md

             * The Stripe payment page includes a summary of what the user is buying, and fields to enter credit card information.
             * All the validation and messages to the user on this page are handled by stripe.
             * By clicking on the "Complete order" button and on successful completion of payment, the user is redirected to the order confirmation page.
-            * By completing an order, an email will be sent to the username's email address containing an overview of their order.
+            * By completing an order, an email will be sent to the username's email address containing an overview of their order along with a toast message popping up on the screen informing the user that a confirmation email will be sent to the user's email address.
-            * 'Adjust Bag' button is paced under the payment field to enable users go back and adjust their shopping cart if needed.
+            * 'Adjust Bag' button is placed under the payment field to enable users to go back and adjust their shopping cart if needed.
         2. Order summary section:
             * In this section, a quick overview of products to be bought, order total, delivery, and grand total will be displayed once again.